kazquer/kazquer.github.io/README.md

 ### __Customizable Discord Theme__

 #### How to use:
-* Set discord appearance to Dark and Cozy.
+* Set discord appearance to Dark.
 * [Install Better Discord](https://betterdiscord.net/home/).
 * Turn on transparency in BTD settings.
 > Transparency might get stuck being off when you install it.
 If after installing theme you can't get it to be transparent full restart discord from task bar with the setting *off* and after it starts turn the setting *on* followed by another full restart.